C3S/collecting_society_docker/README.rst

 folder.

 .. warning:: Don't edit the ``*.rst`` files in the subfolders, because those
-    are copied or generated by autoapi.
+    are symlinked or generated by autoapi.

 Once built, the docs can be viewed (from outside the container) like this::